Surprise someone special with this personalized DIY Mother's Day Accordion Book ... it's so fun to make!

 I tend to go through craft phases.
 For a while, it was knitting (I even had a knitting blog), then it was jewelry and soap making.
 There were plenty of other phases in between, too.

 Bookmaking, or bookbinding, is a really fun pastime, especially if you are creative.
 Books are easier to make than you might think, and they make great gifts.
 They're also a great way to use up beautiful papers, stickers, and other unique craft supplies.

-I still like to make books for special occasions, like my husband’s birthday or our anniversary.
-So I thought it would be fun to make an DIY Mother’s Day Accordion Book to surprise my mother-in-law.
+I still like to make books for special occasions, like my husband's birthday or our anniversary.
+So I thought it would be fun to make an DIY picture book for Mother's Day to surprise my mother-in-law.